 Jennifer’s Body is a film loosely based on the novella Carmilla (1872).
 By comparing the two, more insight can be gleaned into how the vampire myth has evolved over time.
 Across both works, Carmilla and Jennifer represent both the demon and monster stereotype.
 They are both femme fatales in that they seduce in order to kill, and they are both associated with the phallus.
 Carmilla has her fangs, while Jen gets stabbed by a pool rod as she tries to kill Chip at the abandoned pool (Kusama, 1:26:35).
 Both Laura and Needy represent the angel and invisible character type.
 They are overly concerned with the monster’s safety and well-being, with Laura misinterpreting her mother’s warning of an assassin as posing a threat to Carmilla, rather than Carmilla being the threat herself.
 Similarly, Needy is concerned for Jennifer at multiple points in the movie, a quick example is when she abruptly stops having sex with Chip in her bedroom because she is worried about how Jennifer has been acting (Kusama, 53:53).
 As far as things have changed, while Carmilla was ultimately defeated by men driving a stake through her heart while she bleeds out in a tomb, Jennifer was stabbed with a bowie knife through the heart by a woman in her bedroom as revenge for killing her boyfriend (Kusama, 1:31:52).
-Another difference is that in Carmilla (1871), the underlying threat Carmilla posed to male characters and the imagined male audience was achieved through her characterization as a lesbianis.
+Another difference is that in Carmilla (1871), the underlying threat Carmilla posed to male characters and the imagined male audience was achieved through her characterization as a lesbian.
 At this time, lesbianism was not seen nearly as appealing to the male fantasy, but was rather seen to threaten men’s masculinity by effectively stealing their women.
 Contrarily, Jennifer poses a threat to men and their masculinity not only by emasculating them, as discussed above, but also by directly killing them in a very graphic and violent manner.

 Personally, I believe that these changes were made by the crew behind Jennifer’s Body in order to challenge the status quo of having men be at the forefront of everything, and also in order to empower women by telling a story about how powerful and complex they can be.
 In my mind, everyone's idea of the "vampire myth" can be seen as a reflection of a sort of weighted average of all vampire media ever created.
 Some will obviously be weighted more heavily (and thus have more sway on the overall myth) than others, like how Dracula (1931) is much more prevalent than, say, El vampiro (1957).
 While most vampire films will have some non-zero influence on the myth, the more socially relevant a movie is, the more impact it will have on a genre's norms.
 And this goes for any genre/myth, not just the vampire.
 Personally, I have no desire to reshape the vampire myth to reflect my own personal views.
 I do not have a talent for writing fiction and do not really feel any want to get better at it.
 If anything, I guess I would change the elements that vampires use to be horrifying to reflect more modern fears.
 Instead of my vampire being gay solely because "gay is bad" and "gay is scary", maybe I'd have them be some sort of online predator because of the anonymity the internet provides.
 This could lead into interesting plot lines where people end up getting paranoid and playing off of paranoia and vampires sounds much more interesting than just vampires.